-Following the announcement of Lumix S1 and S1R full-frame mirrorless cameras last year, Panasonic spilled out the details of the two products.
+Following the announcement of Lumix S1 and S1R full-frame mirrorless cameras last year, Panasonic spilled the details of the two products.
 To begin with, Panasonic is releasing 3 lenses:

 50mm f/1.4 S Pro for $2,299 – promised to deliver the highest-quality optical performance of the bunch and is best in sharpness, bokeh, contrast, etc.

-Zeroing in on the specifications of the cameras, both are heavy, weighing 2.25 pounds with a battery and XQD card inside (or 2.24 if you’re using SD), have gorgeous 5.76 million-dot OLED electronic viewfinder that can be maneuvered between 60fps and 120fps refresh rate.
+Zeroing in on the specifications of the cameras, both are heavy, weighing 2.25 pounds with a battery and XQD card inside (or 2.24 if you’re using SD), and have a gorgeous 5.76 million-dot OLED electronic viewfinder that can be maneuvered between 60fps and 120fps refresh rate.
 The news S cameras have been scanned thoroughly, from finer detailing like the material used on the grip to button placement and customizability to major ones like upgradation of the back joystick to support 8-way presses with a status LCD at the top that Panasonic has implanted over from the G9.

 Coming to the technical specificities, Panasonic achieves its striking hi-res mode by shifting the 8 eight times by ½ a pixel to create a 4x resolution increase.
-For video, the Panasonic Lumix S1R can record up to 4K at 60p, but it captures that video at a cropped version, using pixel binning to ease stress on the processor from all those pixels.
+For video, the Panasonic Lumix S1R can record up to 4K at 60p, but it captures that video at a cropped version, using pixel binning to ease the stress on the processor from all those pixels.

 As per plan, the S1 model will support 4:2:2 10-bit 4K/30p internal recording and 4:2:2 10-bit 4K/60p external and a V-Log much later than the launch date, wherein the users will have to pay an additional fee on top of the camera’s initial cost in order to avail them.

-- The S1 and S1R cameras can identify human bodies and animals for subject tracking, equipped with
+- The S1 and S1R cameras can identify human bodies and animals for subject tracking; equipped with

 - Burst: 6FPS in continuous autofocus, 9FPS in single-focus